eamonne/ghostwriter/README.md

 ## **MAIN IDEA**
-> An experiment for the remarkable2 that watches what you write and, when prompted either with a gesture or some on-screen content, can write back to the screen.
-This is an exploration of various interacts through this handwriting+screen medium.
+> An experiment for the reMarkable that watches what you write and, when prompted either with a gesture or some on-screen content, can write back to the screen.
+This is an exploration of various interactions through this handwriting+screen medium.

 <img src="docs/simple-chihuahua.jpg" width="300"><img src="docs/chihuahua-logo.png" width="300">